-High cholesterol doesn’t disqualify you from life insurance but it can affect your rates.
+Having high cholesterol doesn’t automatically disqualify you from life insurance, but it can influence your rates.

 Can I Get Life Insurance with High Cholesterol?